top of page

 Q: HOW LONG ARE TREATMENTS?

-A: This depends on the patient and the intention with the treatment.
-But they will be no longer than 25 minutes.
+A: This depends on the patient and the intention with the treatment, they typically range 15-20 minutes long.

 Q: DOES TREATMENT HURT?